How To Get A Renovation Mortgage

 - Terms from 3 months to 3 years

 - Loan to Value (LTV) of up to 80% (can be more if other assets are in the background)

 Pre-application checklist: how much finance will you need for your renovation project?

 Use our checklist to identify the key costs of your project and get a clearer idea of the finance you’ll need:

 1. Market research

-A step that's commonly overlooked by first-time renovator-developers is the need for rigorous research before you get started, to determine whether there is demand within this particular area for property of the standard you intend to achieve.
+A step that's commonly overlooked by first-time renovator-developers is the need for rigorous research before you get started, to determine whether there is demand within this particular area for the standard you intend to achieve.